 CBB is a 10-month program that includes a two-day opening retreat, five full-day sessions, two workshops and Leadership Action Project small-group meetings.
 Participants may not miss more than one session to remain in the program.

 Partial scholarships are available, and CLC will work with successful applicants to ensure tuition is not a barrier.
-Scholarships are determined via a separate application that will be available on the same dates as the program application.
+Scholarships are determined via a separate application.